dengbuqi/heartbeat-js-FaceAPI/README.md

 ## Addition

 I replace the face detection function to FaceAPI project.
-It's make the process faster!
+It makes the process faster!

 License
 ----